-Macon County General Hospital has the GE –E9 and Midray portable.
+Macon Community Hospital has the GE –E9 and Midray portable.
 It is the most advanced system available on the market.
 It provides clearer images of the body and allows us to see abnormalities at a smaller, earlier stage.

 What to Expect

 The Procedure: An ultrasound technologist will spread a warm transmitting gel over the area of your body to be scanned and then run a wand-like instrument, (called a transducer) lightly through the gel.
 A video screen will display a moving image of the area examined, and the image will be photographed for analysis.